Victory Park, Johannesburg

-Victory Park is a suburb of Johannesburg, South Africa, around 8 km northwest of City Hall.
+Victory Park is a suburb of Johannesburg, South Africa, around 6 km north-west of City Hall.

 Victory Park covers 1.6 km^{2}, including several smallholdings and a pair of blocks that include the private Jewish high school in the King David Schools network and the Victory Park Hebrew Congregation building.
 To the north is Delta Park in Blairgowrie, to the northeast is Craighall Park, to the east is Parkhurst, to the southeast is Greenside, to the southwest is Emmarentia, and to the west is Linden.
 In the old municipal borders, Victory Park was part of Johannesburg and separated by Linden from Randburg.